На русском языке

 Sergey Grigor'evich Fedosin

-Sergey G. Fedosin [10], the physicist and the philosopher from Perm, Russia, mathematically has successfully calculated the basic features of the theory, having passed from qualitative conclusions to quantitative results in his monograph on the theory of similarity.
-[37]
+Sergey G. Fedosin [10], the physicist and philosopher from Perm, Russia, mathematically has successfully calculated basic features of the theory, having passed from qualitative conclusions to quantitative results in his monograph on theory of similarity.
+[42]

-Determination of coefficients of similarity in mass Φ, in size P, and speed S, through the duration of similar processes Π is made by means of the hydrogen system.
-At the level of atoms the hydrogen system is a hydrogen atom, and at the level of main-sequence stars − the corresponding planetary system consists of a star of minimum mass and a planet as the analogue of the electron.
-Degenerate compact stars like white dwarfs and neutron stars possess their own coefficients of similarity, based on the ratio comparing the parameters of the proton.
-For magnetars as analogues of the proton the electric charge with value of 5.5∙1018 C and the magnetic moment of 1.6∙1030 J / T are predicted.
+Determination of coefficients of similarity in mass Φ, in size P, and speed S, through duration of similar processes Π is made by means of hydrogen system.
+At the level of atoms hydrogen system is a hydrogen atom, and at the level of main-sequence stars − corresponding planetary system consists of a star of minimum mass and a planet as analogue of electron.
+Degenerate compact stars like white dwarfs and neutron stars possess their own coefficients of similarity, based on ratio comparing parameters of proton.
+[43] For magnetars as analogues of proton electric charge with value of 5.5∙1018 C and magnetic moment of 1.6∙1030 J / T are predicted.

-The ratio of radius of a neutron star to radius of a proton gives a factor of similarity of P = 1.4 •1019.
-Full energy of a neutron star without taking into account the energy of rest is defined by expression Es = MsC2, where C= 6.8•107 m/s – characteristic speed of particles of the neutron star, Ms – mass of the star.
-Similarly for a nucleon full energy En = Mnc2, where c = 2.9979•108m/s – speed of light and the characteristic speed of particles in the matter of nucleon, Mn – mass of a nucleon.
-The ratio of speed C to speed of light c gives factor of similarity on speed S = 0.23.
-The factor of similarity on time is Π = P /S = 6.1•1019.
+Ratio of radius of a neutron star to radius of a proton gives coefficient of similarity of P = 1.4 •1019.
+Total energy of a neutron star without taking into account rest energy is defined by expression Es = MsC2, where C= 6.8•107 m/s – characteristic speed of particles of the neutron star, Ms – mass of the star.
+Similarly for a nucleon total energy En = Mnc2, where c = 2.9979•108m/s – speed of light and characteristic speed of particles in matter of nucleon, Mn – mass of nucleon.
+Ratio of speed C to speed of light c gives coefficient of similarity on speed S = 0.23.
+Coefficient of similarity on time is Π = P /S = 6.1•1019.
 By calculation it then follows, that processes at the level of nucleon matter proceed in Π time more quickly, than at the level of neutron stars.

-The theory of similarity predicts, that among stars the lightest are stars with mass of 0.056 solar mass.
+By comparing abundance of stars of different masses with abundance of atomic nuclei, discreteness of stellar parameters and one-to-one correspondence between chemical elements and stars are proven.
+Theory of similarity predicts, that among stars the lightest are stars with mass of 0.056 solar mass.
 Such stars are now discovered and are called brown dwarfs or L-dwarfs.
-Solar systems possessing the mass and number of planets similar to atoms of oxygen, compares to the mass of the Sun and that mass exceeds the lightest stars in the same way as the mass of atom of oxygen exceeds mass of atom of hydrogen.
-The Milky Way galaxy, together with galaxies such as the Large Magellanic Cloud and Small Magellanic Cloud form a congestion of galaxies similar on a mass scale to a molecule of water H2O.
-Our Galaxy is considerably more massive then the Magellanic Clouds and parallels the role of an atom of oxygen (or may be fluorine).
-Around of the given congestion of three large galaxies are orbiting about 14 dwarf galaxies which can be named galactic analogues of the electron.
-The values of typical parameters of dwarf galaxies were confirmed, with the mass of 4.4 ∙ 106 solar masses and the radius of up to 371 pc.[38]
-[39]
+The Solar System contains as many planets as an oxygen atom contains electrons.
+In addition, the Sun's mass exceeds mass of lightest stars just as mass of an oxygen atom exceeds mass of a hydrogen atom.
+The Milky Way Galaxy, together with such galaxies as the Large Magellanic Cloud and the Small Magellanic Cloud, form a cluster of galaxies similar in mass ratio to the water molecule H2O.
+Our Galaxy is significantly more massive than the Magellanic Clouds and plays the same role as oxygen atom in water molecule.
+Around of the given cluster of three large galaxies are orbiting about 14 dwarf galaxies which can be named galactic analogues of electron.
+Predicted values of typical parameters of dwarf galaxies were also confirmed, with mass of 4.4 ∙ 106 solar masses and radius of up to 371 pc.[44]
+[45]

-Just as on the axis of mass (and on the axis of the sizes), all natural bodies settle down into discrete groups.
-The attitude of mass between any of the next groups can be seen as the same number.
-Hence, mass increase of objects occurs on a geometrical progression, the same is true concerning the sizes of objects.
-It allows the observer to compare attitudes of similarity between various levels of matter and by that in advance to predict still more about investigated badly objects.
-As a consequence, SPФ symmetry similarity is generated between the basic levels of matter.
+On both mass axis and size axis, all natural bodies are arranged in discrete groups.
+Ratio of mass between any of the next groups can be seen as the same number.
+Hence, mass increase of objects occurs on a geometrical progression, the same is true concerning sizes of objects.
+It allows an observer to compare coefficients of similarity between various levels of matter and by that in advance to predict still more about investigated badly objects.
+As a consequence, SPФ symmetry similarity is proved between basic levels of matter.
 An analogue of similar symmetry is CPT symmetry used in quantum field theory.

-In addition, Fedosin found a connection between mass and energy of the space objects, corresponding to Einstein's formula (mass–energy equivalence), identified stellar constants, such as stellar Planck constant, stellar Dirac constant and stellar Boltzmann constant, calculated the angular momentum and the radius of the proton as well.
-[40] [41] A comparison of the prevalence of stars of different masses with the prevalence of atomic nuclei proved discreteness of stellar parameters and one-one correspondence between the chemical elements and the stars.
+In addition, Fedosin found a connection between mass and energy of space objects, corresponding to Einstein's formula (mass–energy equivalence), identified stellar constants, such as stellar Planck constant, stellar Dirac constant and stellar Boltzmann constant, calculated angular momentum and radius of the proton as well.
+[46] [47] [48]

-The explanation of the red shift in spectra of remote galaxies and cosmic microwave background radiation from the concept of an expanding Universe seems inadequate, and invites other explanations.
-It leads to the idea of cosmic red shift and microwave background radiation as a consequence of interaction between photons and previously unknown particles – nuons.
-At the level of stars analogues of the nuons are white dwarfs, whose number exceeds the number of neutron stars.
-Fedosin shows that the overall mass of the nuons in the Universe of the same order as the mass of all the known nucleons.
+Explanation of red shift in spectra of remote galaxies and cosmic microwave background radiation from the concept of expanding Universe seems inadequate, and invites other explanations.
+It leads to idea of cosmic red shift and microwave background radiation as a consequence of interaction between photons and previously unknown particles – nuons.
+At the level of stars analogues of the nuons are white dwarfs, whose number exceeds number of neutron stars.
+Fedosin shows that overall mass of nuons in Universe of the same order as mass of all the known nucleons.
 Thus the problem of invisible dark matter may be solved.
-The question must be raised about the need for the existence of dark energy.
-In particular, the effect of attenuation of radiation from the distant supernovas is considered to be the consequence of scattering of photons on the nuons, but not the result of the dark energy activity.
-[42]
+A question must be raised about need for existence of dark energy.
+In particular, effect of attenuation of radiation from distant supernovas is considered to be consequence of scattering of photons on the nuons, but not result of dark energy activity.
+[49]

-Fedosin using Le Sage's theory of gravitation based on the notion of gravitons derived the formula for Newton's gravity, found the energy density and the penetrating power of gravitons in the matter, and explained the origin of mass and inertia.
-[43] [6] In a similar way he derived the formula for the Coulomb force between the electric charges, the energy density and the penetrability of the charged particles of the vacuum field in the matter.[44]
-[3]
+Fedosin using Le Sage's theory of gravitation based on the notion of gravitons derived formula for Newton's gravity, found energy density and penetrating power of gravitons in matter, and explained the origin of mass and inertia.
+[50] [8] In a similar way he derived formula for Coulomb force between electric charges, energy density and penetrability of charged particles of vacuum field in t matter.[51]
+[3] Based on parameters of particles of electrogravitational vacuum it was possible to explain principle of operation of a spaceship engine that draws energy from the vacuum.
+[52]

-In the concept of general field it is shown that the gravitational and electromagnetic fields, the acceleration field, the pressure field, the dissipation field, the fields of strong and weak interactions, and other force fields can be combined into one.
-The general field is universal in the sense that it operates at all levels of matter and allows us to describe the equation of motion of any object with the help of one tensor equation.
-The article [47] shows that the cosmological constant must have different values in the cosmic space, inside a neutron star and inside a proton.
-This allows us to solve the cosmological constant problem, arising in the general theory of relativity in the Lambda-CDM model due to the significant difference between the density of zero vacuum energy and the observed value of the rest energy density of the matter in the cosmic space.
-Metagalaxy, neutron star and proton, considered as relativistic uniform system, turn out to be extreme objects in terms of the dependence of their gravitational field on the radius.
-[48]
+In concept of general field it is shown that gravitational and electromagnetic fields, acceleration field, pressure field, dissipation field, fields of strong and weak interactions, and other force fields can be combined into one.
+General field is universal in the sense that it operates at all levels of matter and allows us to describe equation of motion of any object with the help of one tensor equation.
+The article [55] shows that cosmological constant must have different values in cosmic space, inside a neutron star and inside a proton.
+This allows us to solve cosmological constant problem, arising in general theory of relativity in Lambda-CDM model due to significant difference between density of zero vacuum energy and observed value of rest energy density of matter in cosmic space.
+Metagalaxy, neutron star and proton, considered as relativistic uniform system, turn out to be extreme objects in terms of the dependence of their gravitational field on radius.
+[7]

-The study of the origin of fundamental gravitational and electromagnetic interactions in articles [6] [3] leads to the following picture of disposition of the basic levels of matter: the level of graons – the level of praons – the level of nucleons – the level of stars – the level of supermetagalaxies.
-The distribution of material objects in the Universe is described with the help of scale dimension, which extends over all levels of matter.
-Due to the similarity of matter levels, each basic level of matter consists of the objects of the underlying basic level of matter.
+Study of origin of fundamental gravitational and electromagnetic interactions in articles [8] [3] leads to following picture of disposition of basic levels of matter: level of graons – level of praons – level of nucleons – level of stars – level of supermetagalaxies.
+Distribution of material objects in Universe is described with the help of scale dimension, which extends over all levels of matter.
+Due to the similarity of matter levels, each basic level of matter consists of objects of underlying basic level of matter.
 Hence it follows that protons, neutrons, electrons, and all elementary particles consist of neutral and positively charged praons and negatively charged praelectrons.
-In turn, the main components of praons must be graons, in which smaller particles can also be found.
-This is how the principle of nesting of matter is realized and the substance is found that the material objects at all levels of matter are built of.
-This substance is a multicomponent structure consisting of the objects of basic levels of matter, which appear to be the most dense and stable due to the balance of the corresponding fundamental forces.
-The carriers of the substance are graons, praons, nucleons, neutron stars and other similar objects with the highest energy density.
+In turn, main components of praons must be graons, in which smaller particles can also be found.
+This is how principle of nesting of matter is realized and the substance is found that material objects at all levels of matter are built of.
+This substance is a multicomponent structure consisting of objects of basic levels of matter, which appear to be the most dense and stable due to balance of corresponding fundamental forces.
+Carriers of the substance are graons, praons, nucleons, neutron stars and other similar objects with highest energy density.

-The detailed philosophical analysis of the theory of infinite nesting of matter was carried out by Sergey Fedosin in 2003.
-[49] At each level of matter, characteristic basic carriers and boundary points of measurement are allocated.
-Transitions from one level of matter to another are carried out under the law of transition of quantity and in quality when the quantity of carriers in object exceeds the admissible borders of the measurements typical for the given object.
-Examples of fractal structures at various spatial levels of matter are the result.
-Owing to hierarchical structure of the Universe consisting of objects similar each other, repeatability of elements of the natural phenomena, the unity and integrity of the Universe is supported, in addition symmetry of similarity is shown.
-The theory of infinite nesting of matter is justified by the law of similarity of carriers of different scale levels.
+Detailed philosophical analysis of theory of infinite nesting of matter was carried out by Sergey Fedosin in 2003.
+[56] At each level of matter, characteristic basic carriers and boundary points of measurement are allocated.
+Transitions from one level of matter to another are carried out according to the law of transition of quantity into quality, when number of carriers in an object exceeds permissible limits of measure typical for a given object.
+Examples of fractal structures at various spatial levels of matter are given.
+Due to hierarchical structure of Universe, consisting of similar objects and field particles, repeatability of elements of natural phenomena, unity and integrity of Universe is supported, and symmetry of similarity are realized.
+Theory of infinite nesting of matter is substantiated by the law of similarity of carriers of different scale levels.

-In addition to infinite nesting of physical material objects of different levels, an infinite nesting of life is found – inside the autonomous living organisms from one level: the smallest prions and ending with the whales are present in all other living structures of lower levels of scale.
-In this case there is an interpenetration of the living and nonliving matter, and a clear correlation between the size and mass of living carriers and the corresponding values of physical objects at different levels of matter.
-Thus, nesting of living matter in natural systems manifests as the distribution of organisms of different species scale or levels according to mass and size.
-Leading to an infinite nesting of levels living matter in each individual living organism.
-[50] As an illustration, it is known, that in the human body there is so much bacteria that their total mass may be up to two kilograms.
+In addition to infinite nesting of physical material objects of different levels, an infinite nesting of living beings is also found.
+Thus, within autonomous living organisms of one level, from the smallest prions to whales, there are living structures of ever-decreasing sizes and lower scale levels.
+At the same time, there is interpenetration of living and non-living matter, and a clear correlation between sizes and masses of living carriers and corresponding values of physical objects at different levels of matter.
+Nesting of living matter in natural systems is manifested as distribution of organisms of different species by scale levels according to masses and sizes, as well as infinite internal nesting of levels of living structures in each individual organism.[12]
+As an illustration, it is known, that in human body there is so much bacteria that their total mass may be up to 0.2 kilograms.
 [11]

 Tegmark M.